FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 In this tutorial, we will get you acquainted with the _Graphical User Interface_ (GUI) in NOMAD, working our way through a couple of _scenarios_, similar to how you might encounter them in your daily activities.
 Each scenario starts with an _assignment box_ explaining the objective and listing the main skills you will acquire.
-They then proceed with a step-by-step walkthrough, with the most essential steps highlighted in boldface.
+They then proceed with a step-by-step walkthrough, with the most essential steps highlighted in **boldface**.

 There are several checkpoints along the way to ensure you stay on track.
 These come in the shape of _tips_ and _success_ boxes, which you have to click to unfold.